Alfresco/docs-alfresco/federation-services/latest/using/index.md

 If **External** is selected, you will need to add **Result Links**.
 When you click the Result Links button a modal should appear.
 It takes three arguments

 * **Content Service Connector:** External link configurations are grouped by content service connector.
-  * This allows documents from different repositories to form different links
+  * This allows documents from different repositories to form different links.
 * **Link Field:** The document field that contains relevant information for building the link.
 * **Link Url:** The content of the link field will be appended to this url to create the link.